brshallo/r4ds_solutions/docs/index.md

           <li><a href="https://github.com/rstudio/bookdown" target="blank">Published with bookdown</a></li>
 ---

-# Purpose of book
+# Purpose

 This book contains my solutions and notes to Garrett Grolemund and Hadley Wickham's excellent book, [R for Data Science](https://r4ds.had.co.nz/) [@WickhamGrolemund2017]. *R for Data Science* (R4DS) is my go-to recommendation for people getting started in R programming, "data science", or the "tidyverse".

 First and foremost, this book was set-up as a resource and refresher for myself^[And as a chance to experiment with using [bookdown](https://bookdown.org/).].
-To check your answers as you work through R4DS, I would recommend using the solutions created and mantained by Jeffrey Arnold, [R for Data Science: Exercise Solutions](https://jrnold.github.io/r4ds-exercise-solutions/)^[Jeffrey Arnold has done an excellent job of getting concise solutions and community feedback.
+If you are looking for a reliable solutions manual to check your answers as you work through R4DS, I would recommend using the solutions created and mantained by Jeffrey Arnold, [R for Data Science: Exercise Solutions](https://jrnold.github.io/r4ds-exercise-solutions/)^[Jeffrey Arnold has done an excellent job of getting concise solutions and community feedback.
 Learn more about his project [here](https://resources.rstudio.com/rstudio-conf-2019/solving-r-for-data-science).].
 Though feel free to use *Yet another study guide to 'R for Data Science'* as another point of reference^[I worked through the problems independently, so for open-ended questions you'll likely see slightly different solutions from Jeffrey Arnold's.].

+## Origin

+I first read and completed the exercises to R4DS in early 2017 on the tail-end of completing a Master's in Analytics program.
+My second time going through R4DS came in early 2018 when myself and Stephen Kimel organized an internal "R for Data Science" study group with our colleagues at NetApp^[[Here](https://youtu.be/eeCELJNWEuw) is part of an internal talk I gave plugging "tidy" data science, and implicitly, our R4DS study group.].
+In June of 2019 I published my solutions and notes into this book.

-## Organization and features of book
+## Organization and features

 *Most chapters contain the following:*

-\BeginKnitrBlock{rmdimportant}<div class="rmdimportant">* A list of "Key exercises" I deemed good for discussion in a study group  </div>\EndKnitrBlock{rmdimportant}
+\BeginKnitrBlock{rmdimportant}<div class="rmdimportant">* A list of "Key exercises" deemed good for discussion in a study group  </div>\EndKnitrBlock{rmdimportant}
 \BeginKnitrBlock{rmdtip}<div class="rmdtip">* A list of functions (and sometimes notes) from the chapter^[When functions show up in multiple locations I typically only note them the first time they appear.]  </div>\EndKnitrBlock{rmdtip}
 * Solutions to exercises
   * Exercise subsections are arranged in the same chapter --> section --> subsection as the original book